-SCHS has a number of partnerships to provide students with enriched and engaging learning opportunities.
-We know that these community connections provide valuable skills to our students and we are open to discussing new potential opportunities.
+SCHS has several partnerships to provide students with enriched and engaging learning opportunities.
+We know that these community connections provide valuable skills to our students, and we are open to discussing new potential opportunities.
 If you are interested in partnering with the school, please contact the administration team and we would be happy to meet with you.